 Apply: Download the course application form.
-The deadline for applications to attend the course is Friday 1st July 2016.
+The deadline for applications to attend the course is Friday 27th July 2016 (please note extended deadline).

 Course fee: AUD $1,500 for Members of the Australian Society for Parasitology, which includes accommodation, meals and transport to and from the Kioloa Coastal Campus from the ANU.
 Participants must organise and cover the cost of travel from their home to Canberra and back.
 Members not in an Australian or New Zealand institution must have been ASP members for > 6 months before the application deadline to qualify for the discount.
 Full Course fee: A$2,500

 Course Convenor: Associate Professor Alex Maier (ANU); Email firstname.lastname@example.org; telephone 02-6125 0832.

 The following themes will be explored through lectures, tutorials and practicals during the course:

 - Bioinformatics of parasite genomes

 - Vector borne Diseases